beckomw/beckomw/README.md

-- 🔭 I’m working on my Sales & Software consultancy providing cold calling and lead generation with CRM consultations.
+- 🔭 I’m working on my Sales & Software consultancy providing cold calling, web design, google ads and lead generation with CRM consultations.
-- 🌱 I’m currently studying for my COMPTIA Linux + Exam and finishing my undergraduate degree.
 - 💬 Ask me about how I can help your design or business thrive and grow.